-Counter: View-only filed that shows how many packets conform to MAC and VLAN parameters.
+Counter: View-only filed that shows the amount of packets that conform to the configured rules.

 OK: Click OK to save the port configurations.

 Reflash: Click Reflash to show the number of packets that conform to the default ACL rule.